Alternatives To Sweet Potatoes: 16 Unbeatable Substitutes

 8. Ube

 Ube taste nutty, earthy and mildly sweet making them similar to sweet potatoes.
-Their colors range from purple to bright lavender but can be creamy to plain white7.
+Their colors range from purple to bright lavender but can be creamy to plain white 7.
 In addition, they share a similar nutritional profile.

 Similarities: